adriantache/Android-Development-Resources/README.md

 # Android-Development-Resources
-A random list of my bookmarks regarding Android Development and other related topics, updated whenever
+A random list of my bookmarks regarding Android Development and other related topics, updated whenever _Extracted from Chrome using [Bookmarks to References](https://chrome.google.com/webstore/detail/bookmarks-to-references/aigindmbmcgegjhjnonholgaebnldmln), then tweaked in Notepad++_

 ## Table of contents
 1. [General Android Stuff](#android)